Tent Fabric

 Exposure Time

-Each test method requires different levels of exposure to represent a period of time in a real world environment.
-As a rule, the following hours of exposure represent one year of exposure in a Florida-like environment, assuming that the testing equipment is equipped with a moisture cycle to simulate humidity.
+Each test method requires different levels of exposure to represent a period in a natural world environment.
+As a rule, the following hours of exposure represent one year in a Florida-like environment, assuming the testing equipment has a moisture cycle to simulate humidity.

 QUV B 500 hours